Home / Advanced Search

 Intelligent Automation & Soft Computing, Vol.26, No.4, pp. 783-793, 2020, DOI:10.32604/iasc.2020.010113

 Abstract At the end of the 20th century, the emergence and development of virtual reality display methods based on virtual reality technology is one of the most remarkable achievements in the field of digital design.
 In the late 20th century, rapidly developing virtual reality technology was gradually combined with computer multimedia display technology, and emerging digital information display means thus quickly became widely used in the design field.
 In today's information multimedia display field, multimedia display design using virtual reality technology has become one of the most important means of information display.
-In fact, in many fields, virtual reality display has… More >
+In fact, in many More >

 • Open Access